deepanshs/mrsimulator/docs/user_guide/spin_system_distributions/czjzek.rst

 where :math:`\zeta` and :math:`\eta` are the Haberlen components of the tensor and :math:`\sigma` is the Czjzek width parameter.
 See :ref:`czjzek_model` for a further mathematical description of the model.

-The remainder of this page quickly describes how to generate Czjzek distributions and generate :py:class:`~mrsimulator.spin_system.SpinSystem` objects from these distributions.
+The remainder of this page quickly describes how to generate Czjzek distributions and generate :py:class:`~mrsimulator.spin_system.SpinSystem` instances from these distributions.
 Also, look at the gallery examples using the Czjzek distribution listed at the bottom of this page.

 Creating and sampling a Czjzek distribution